-Equipment∕Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) Respiratory and Minimum I Protection or (APF) What does full and proper implementation require? ≤ 4 hours /shift > 4 hours /shift (xv) Large drivable milling For cuts of any depth on asphalt only: No additional information provided.
-Refer to larger) Use machine equipped with exhaust ventilation on drum enclosure and supplemental water sprays designed to suppress dust.
-None None methods outlined.
+Equipment/Task Engineering and Work Practice Control Methods Required R Protection a Assigned I Factor nd Minimum Protection What does full and proper implementation require? ≤ 4 hours /shift > 4 hours /shift (xv) Large drivable milling machines (half-lane and larger) For cuts of any depth on asphalt only: Use machine equipped with exhaust ventilation on drum enclosure and supplemental water sprays designed to suppress dust.
 Operate and maintain machine to minimize dust emissions.
-For cuts of four inches in depth or less on any substrate: Use machine equipped with exhaust ventilation on drum enclosure and supplemental water sprays designed to suppress dust.
-None None Operate and maintain machine to minimize dust emissions.
-OR Use a machine equipped with supplemental water spray designed to suppress dust.
+For cuts of four inches in depth or less on any substrate: None None No additional information provided.
+Refer to the engineering and work practice control methods outlined.
+Use machine equipped with exhaust ventilation on drum enclosure and supplemental water sprays designed to suppress dust.
+Operate and maintain machine to minimize dust emissions.
+OR None None Use a machine equipped with supplemental water spray designed to suppress dust.
 Water must be combined with a surfactant.
-None None Operate and maintain machine to minimize dust emissions.
+Operate and maintain machine to minimize dust emissions.
+None None